DaniJG/SOLIDKatas/README.md

 # SOLIDKatas

 This repository contains the source code that can be used as the starting point for the Katas based on each of the SOLID principles.
-The katas are written in visual C# and VS projects are provided.
+The katas are written in C# and VS projects are provided.

 ### Single Responsibility Kata